 According to Evan, this method not only makes a difference when hollowing it out and carving a design, but it also extends the life of the carving itself.
 “It avoids that problem, after a day or two, when the pumpkin starts to lose a little bit of its water.
 You know, the lid always falls into the pumpkin when you do classic Jack-o’-Lanterns.
 And so you can avoid that by cutting a hole in the back or even in the bottom … you just have to be careful of what surfaces you're putting your pumpkin on, because juices might leak out,” he says.

 After you decide where to cut into your pumpkin, you then have to measure out the size of the hole.
-Evan recommends cutting a hole that’s about five to six inches around.
+Evan recommends cutting a hole that’s about 5 to 6 inches around.
 “You want to be able to get your whole wrist in to scoop [the guts] out,” he explains.
 “We normally put our fist against the pumpkin, measure, and make sure that it’s slightly larger than that ... [because] you want to be able to get in there comfortably.”

 It’s also crucial to get the size correct on the first try: “If you make it bigger after you already cut a shape, then the pieces aren’t going to fit back in right,” Evan says.